 Definition and Purpose

 GDP is fundamentally a measure of economic production.
 It quantifies the aggregate value of goods and services produced within a country during a specific period, typically a quarter or a year.
 This measure is critical because it provides a snapshot of the overall health and size of an economy.
 By tracking GDP, economists and policymakers can assess whether an economy is growing, stagnating, or contracting.
-The primary purpose of GDP is to serve as a benchmark for economic performance, enabling comparisons over time and across different economies.
+That's why the primary purpose of GDP is to serve as a benchmark for economic performance, enabling comparisons over time and across different economies.
 It helps in identifying trends, assessing the impact of policies, and making informed decisions about investments and resource allocation.

 Scientific and Theoretical Foundations